fjcorona/spring-boot-user-endpoint/README.md

 </details>

-`@RestController` is a specialized version of the contorller.
+`@RestController` is a specialized version of the controller.
 It includes the `@Controller` and `@ResponseBody` annotations and as a result, simplifies the controller implementation This way we can handle our REST requests.

 Every request handling method of the controller class automatically serializes return objects into _HttpResponse_.
 This way we can send and return _JSON_ information without add any other annotation.